 Without allowing ANY movement of the inserted fingers, insert the bent endotracheal tube into the patient's mouth, guiding its bent distal tip between the first two fingers.
 These should only be parted enough to let the tube pass between them while still touching them.
 Continue to advance the tube between the two fingers until its bent distal tip can be felt at the ends of the fingertips.
 When the fingertips are slightly flexed, elevating the epiglottis, the very space between the fingertips points directly into the opening of the vocal cords.
 With the hand holding the proximal end, push the endotracheal tube in a caudal direction while using the fingertips if necessary to "walk" the distal tip into the trachea.
-With the tube inserted into the trachea, grasp it securely with the still-inserted fingers and withdraw the stylet with the other.
+With the tube inserted into the trachea, grasp it securely with the still- inserted fingers and withdraw the stylet with the other.
 While continuing to guide it with the inserted fingers, advance the tube fully to the proper depth with the other hand.
-Inflate the endotracheal tube cuff with the manufacturers recommended amount of air.
-Ventilate the patient and assess the patient for correct placement of endotracheal tube in the trachea: While auscultating first the right side of the chest, then the left side and then the epigastric area: If lung sounds are more prominent in the right lung field, the endotracheal tube cuff.
-Pull the endotracheal tube manufacturer.
-If lung sounds are nore prominent in the right endotracheal tube back gradually, auscultating until the lung sounds have equalized in both lung fields and re-inflate the endotracheal tube cuff.
-If lung sounds are not present or sounds are more prominent in the epigating are not present or sounds are more prominent in the epigating are endotracheal tube cuff.
+10. Inflate the endotracheal tube cuff with the manufacturers recommended amount of air.
+11. Ventilate the patient and assess the patient for correct placement of endotracheal tube in the trachea: While auscultating first the right side of the chest, then the left side and then the epigastric area: If lung sounds are present and equal to auscultation the endotracheal tube cuff may be inflated with the recommended amount of air as directed by the manufacturer.
+If lung sounds are more prominent in the right lung field, the endotracheal tube may have passed into the right mainstem bronchus.
+Deflate the endotracheal tube cuff.
+Pull the endotracheal tube back gradually, auscultating until the lung sounds have equalized in both lung fields and re-inflate the endotracheal tube cuff.
+If lung sounds are not present or sounds are more prominent in the epigastric area, the endotracheal tube has passed into the esophagus and the procedure must be repeated.
+Place a secondary conformation device to help detect placement.
+Use of secondary conformation device is mandatory on any patient.
+Other methods to help verify endotracheal tube placement.
+Visualization of endotracheal tube passing through vocal cords.
+Condensation observed on inside of endotracheal tube on patient exhalation.

-endotracheal tube cuff.

-If lung sounds are not present or sounds are more

-has passed into the esophagus and the procedure must

-be repeated.

-Place a secondary conformation device to help

-detect placement.
-Use of secondary conformation

-device is mandatory on any patient.

-Other methods to help verify endotracheal tube

-placement.

-Visualization of endotracheal tube passing

-through vocal cords.

-Condensation observed on inside of

-endotracheal tube on patient exhalation.

 Chest rise.

-• • • • •

 Loud breath sounds at suprasternal notch.

-UNRECOGNIZED ESOPHAGEAL INTUBATION IS A

-LETHAL COMPLICATION.
-Continuously reassess the

-patient to ensure proper endotracheal placement.

-REASSESS TUBE POSITION EVERY TIME THE PATIENT
+UNRECOGNIZED ESOPHAGEAL INTUBATION IS A LETHAL COMPLICATION.
+Continuously reassess the patient to ensure proper endotracheal placement.
+REASSESS TUBE POSITION EVERY TIME THE PATIENT IS MOVED.
+Secure the endotracheal tube in place.
+Monitor the patient for potential complications.

-IS MOVED.

-12. Secure the endotracheal tube in place.

-13. Monitor the patient for potential complications.

 Document Who attempted/performed procedure.
 Number of attempts vs. successful.
 BSI and equipment used.
 Site of and indications for procedure.

-• Breath sounds, gastric sounds and at least one other method of

-endotracheal tube placement confirmation post procedure.
+Breath sounds, gastric sounds and at least one other method of endotracheal tube placement confirmation post procedure.
 Endotracheal tube size.
 Time of procedure.
 Oxygen flow.
 Any complications or undesired side effects.

-Complications See Endotracheal intubation complications.
+Complications and Trouble- shooting See Endotracheal intubation complications.

-and Trouble- see Endotrachear intubation complications.

-shooting